velartrill/velartrill.github.io/orig/conspirators.md

 Lena looks at me levelly.
 "You think I'm running from something."

 "There's three things’ as'll make a woman — or a man, I s'pose — choose to keep on fightin’ when she's all alone and lost it all to war.
 There's anger, right.
 Your standard lust for vengeance, to get back at those as took your comrades from you even if it costs you your life, on account of it not matterin' much anymore without them.
-But you ain't the revenge-minded kind, I see that in you plain, and if I ain't badly mistaken you got things to live for yet.
+But you ain't the revenge-minded kind, I see that in you plain, and if I ain't badly mistaken you got lots to live for yet.

 "Then there's fear for the folks back home — knowing their lives all rest on your shoulders.
 I reckon there's some of that still in you, but it's like you said; war's damn near through.
 Sounds like Team Empress don't pose too much more a threat to your kind, with the bloodthirsty old biddy dead and Carnelian ash.

 "There's something else, though."
 I look him in the eye, my hand moving to the side of his neck.
 "You been fighting this war since I was a girl.
 Twenty damn years of your life, give or take.
 War's most everything you know, and when you get home, two lonely survivors of the Sixth, well — what have you really got to look forward to there, anyhow?
 You sure you even still know how to be a civilian anymore, Lena?"

 Lena takes a deep breath.
-"Y-you put all that together on your own, did you, Rhea-*virtash?"* he asks in a quivering voice, lips a-tremble, eyes widening.
+"You put all that together on your own, did you, Rhea-*virtash?"* he asks in a quivering voice, lips a-tremble, eyes widening.
 His gaze damn near burns, but with effort I hold it.

 *"Virtash?"* I ask, blinking.
 It feels good to hear the boy stammer for just a fleeting moment, to see that façade of pure confidence and strength falter.
 When you're a spy long enough, you come to feel the little shifts and eddies in the currents of power around you almost like a sixth sense hooked straight into your soul.
 And for a moment there, I felt the playing field tilt decisive-like in my direction.
 Despite the pointy ears, Lena suddenly looks a lot more human to my jaded eyes.